ffplayout/ffplayout/docs/output.md

 ## Desktop

-In desktop mode, ffplayout renders directly through the engine's SDL2 desktop output.
+In desktop mode, ffplayout renders directly through the engine's native `winit`/`softbuffer` output with audio provided by CPAL.
 You need a desktop session and a build with the `desktop` feature enabled; no external **ffplay** process is used.

 The desktop window has these controls: